johnwcowan/r7rs-work/TimeAdvancedCowan.md

 There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

-`iso-utc-string`: A string that conforms to the format for UTC time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
+`date-iso-utc-string`: A string that conforms to the format for UTC time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
 Roughly speaking, this is of the form `yyyy-mm-ddThh:mm:ss.dddZ`.
 There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

-`rfc5322-local-string`: A string that conforms to the format for local time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
+`date-rfc5322-local-string`: A string that conforms to the format for local time in [RFC 5322](https://datatracker.ietf.org/doc/html/5322).
 Roughly speaking, this is of the form
 `WWW, dd MMM yyyy hh:mm:ss ±hh:mm`, where